Made with Code

-Made with Code is an initiative launched by Google on 19 July 2014.
-Google aimed to empower young women in middle and high schools with computer programming skills.
-Made with Code was created after Google's own research found out that encouragement and exposure are the critical factors that would influence young females to pursue computer science.
-It was reported that Google is funding $50 million to Made with Code, on top of the initial $40 million invested since 2010 in organizations like Code.org, Black Girls Code, and Girls Who Code.
+Made with Code is an initiative launched by Google on 19 July 2014 aimed to empower young women in middle and high schools with computer programming skills.
+Made with Code was established after Google's research found that encouragement and exposure are the critical factors that would influence young females to pursue careers in computer science.
+It was reported that Google is providing $50 million in funding to Made with Code, on top of the initial $40 million invested since 2010 in organizations like Code.org, Black Girls Code, and Girls Who Code.
 The Made with Code initiative involves both online activities as well as real life events, collaborating with notable firms like Shapeways and App Inventor.

 Projects

 Made with Code revolves primarily around providing online activities for young girls to learn coding on its website.
 Many of Made with Code's projects use Blockly programming, a visual editor that writes programs by assembling individual blocks.
 Step by step instructions are provided to guide users.
 Along the way, works may either be discarded or saved and downloaded.